frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/setting-up/wizard-setup/step-9-rawmaterial-names.md

-# Step 9: Rawmaterial Names
+# Step 9: Raw-material Names

 Enter the names of your Raw-materials.